goldcaddy77/warthog/README.md

 ## Intentionally Opinionated

-Warthog is intentionally opinionated
+Warthog is intentionally opinionated to accelerate development and make use of technology-specific features:

-- Database - currently only supports Postgres.
-This could be easily changed, but I don't have the need currently
+- Postgres - currently the only database supported.
+This could be changed, but choosing Postgres allows adding a docker container and other goodies easily.
+- Jest - other harnesses will work, but if you use Jest, we will not open the GraphQL playground when the server starts, for example.
 - Soft deletes - no records are ever deleted, only "soft deleted".
 The base service used in resolvers filters out the deleted records by default.

 ## Thanks